pawel-tomczak/pawel-tomczak.github.io/README.md

 Research lead in various projects that lead to 6 scientific publications as the first author.
 I was responsible for the whole research cycle, from methodology to preparing research papers. <b/>
 - Lead researcher in various projects that lead to 6 scientific publications.
-- Lecturer teaching courses related to human behavior and conducting scientificexperiments.
+- Lecturer teaching courses related to human behavior and conducting scientific experiments.
 - Researcher at 3 funded projects (3 publications).